-For the side dish, I made a cold side salad.
+For the side dish, I made a cold beet salad with cheap, store-bought ingredients in a pinch.
 It was delicious.
 Beets are full of phytonutrients that have antioxidant properties.
 They also have sweet compounds in them that result in a cleansing effect on blood in the body.
-Got a beet craving but no time to cook?
-Try RediBeets.

 Prep Time: 20 minutes

 Total Time: 20 minutes

 1/4 cup beets, canned, sliced

 - Slice beets and combine with onion.

 - Mix dressing, oil, vinegar and pepper together.
 Pour over beet-onion mixture.
 Refrigerate for approximately 15 minutes.